sithara-galagedara/contact-list-application/README.md

 2.Run the application

-4.Port is 8090 and access the backend with URL http://localhost:8090
+4.Configured port is 8090 and access the backend with URL http://localhost:8090

 Shows all the people : http://localhost:8090/people